alvesph/alvesph/README.md

 ### BIO

 *My name is Paulo H. Alves, I have been developing my programming skills since 2018.
-I have been studying python and flask, javascript and react native.
+I have been studying javascript and react.
 I have a degree in biology with experience in bioinformatics.
 I live in Brazil.*

 Would you like to find me?